 “And that’s a good thing because in order to make anything a reality, you have to dream about it first.”

-It’s easy to take that argument a step further and wonder what education would be like if it were able to really lose itself in the learning, and be fully immersed in content and community, rather than external measures of expectation and performance.
+It’s easy to take that argument a step further and wonder what education would be like if it were able to really lose itself in the learning, and be fully immersed in content and community.
+Standards?
+Fine.
+Assessment?
+Fine–but standardize the assessment without standardizing the learning.